Skip to Main Content Skip to Main Navigation

 Click Here To OpenRegistration

-Q: How do I register for classes?
+Q: How can I register for classes?

 Q: The class I want is closed.
 Can the Admissions Department put me into the class?